leberrem/sslscore_exporter/README.md

 # sslscore-exporter

-Docker image to export metrics from sslscore API to prometheus
+Docker image to export metrics from SSL Labs & HTTP Discovery API to prometheus

 **Parameters**